 Next, you’ll need to decide who will handle the installation.
 If you have solid building experience and feel confident working with ceiling joists and support structures, you can likely install the bars yourself.
 This can be a great way to save on costs and get to know your equipment intimately.
 However, if you’re even slightly unsure, the safest option is to hire a professional.
 A qualified carpenter or contractor will have the tools and expertise to guarantee a secure installation, giving you complete peace of mind.
 This is one area where it’s always better to be safe than sorry.

-Follow Safety Standards and Building Codes
+Staying Compliant with Safety and Building Codes

 Safety should be your top priority throughout the installation process.
 Your setup must adhere to established safety standards and any local building codes that apply to your area.
 These regulations exist to prevent accidents and ensure structural soundness.
 While installing bars into wood studs might seem simple, it’s crucial to use the correct hardware and follow the manufacturer’s instructions to the letter.
 Don’t take shortcuts.
 Verifying that your installation is compliant and secure will allow you to practice Ashiatsu with the confidence that your equipment is completely safe for everyone in the room.